Zapper-fi/protocol/docs/api-intro/token-balances.md

 ### `tokenBalances`

-Returns all token balances for an address on a set of networks.
+Returns all token balances with USD prics for an address on a set of networks.

 ### Sandbox